How to watch the 2024/25 Champions League knockout rounds on TV

 2024/25 Champions League: Knockout round matchdays

-There are only two rounds left until the final, the quarters and semi-finals, both of which will be two-leg affairs.
-Here are the dates for both:
+There is only the one round left until the final, the semi-finals, which will as usual be a two-leg affairs.
+Here are the dates for both legs:

 Semi-finals